FergusDevelopmentLLC/texas-water-art-v2/README.md

-### Diving into Texas Water Well Well Density
+### Texas Water Well Density Maps

 <img src="images/texas_magnify.png" style="width:800px;">

-This map shows the source water well data in Texas.
 A water well is a structure created by drilling, digging, or boring into the ground to access groundwater from aquifers.
 Wells are typically used to extract water for drinking, irrigation, industrial use, or other purposes.
 They can vary in depth, diameter, and construction methods depending on the local geology and intended use.
 Wells are essential in areas where surface water sources are scarce or unavailable, providing a reliable supply of water.
+There are 622,445 water well points in Texas.

-There were 622,445 well points in this dataset.
-Because the point data for the wells was so dense, I uses choropleth mapping as well as hexbinning, in order to give a better view into the density of the underlying well datapoints.
+Because if the dense point data, I used choropleth mapping as well as hexbinning to make the following web maps to give better insight into the density of the underlying well datapoints.

-Data Source: Wallace Darling, LRE Water
+- Well data source: [Wallace Darling](https://www.linkedin.com/in/wallace-darling-git-93a303176), Hydrogeologist at [LRE Water](https://www.linkedin.com/company/lre-water)

-### Water Well Density Hexbin Maps
+- Map: [Will Carter](https://www.linkedin.com/in/williamlcarter/), Software Engineer at [LRE Water](https://www.linkedin.com/company/lre-water)

-The following web maps give a sense of the density of the wells in Texas using choropleth maps and the hexbinning technique.
+- Grid: Uber's [h3.js](https://github.com/uber/h3) geospatial indexing system

 [Texas Water Well Density By County Flat Cloropleth Map](https://fergusdevelopmentllc.github.io/texas-water-art-v2/01.html)
 <div style="display: flex; gap: 10px;">